 Master of Arts in Jewish Studies

 Students who earn this degree use it to enrich their personal knowledge of Judaism at an advanced level, advance professionally in Jewish communal organizations, build a foundation for rabbinic or cantorial study or prepare for a career in Jewish academic scholarship.

 Course of Study

-- Bachelor's degree from an accredited four-year college or university
+- Bachelor's degree from an accredited college or university

 - Official transcripts of all previous undergraduate and graduate study